USEPA/CMAQ/README.md

 ### CMAQv5.4_SAPRC22 Modifications to the build script:

 To build CMAQ with the SAPRC-22 mechanism, the following changes were made to the default bldit_cctm.csh script.
-This bldit_cctm_saprc22.csh script is provided in both the CMAQ_REPO_5.4_saprc22 and the s3 bucket under ./CCTM/scripts/bldit_cctm_saprc22.csh:<br>
+The bldit_cctm_saprc22.csh script is provided in both the CMAQ_REPO_5.4_saprc22 and the s3 bucket under ./CCTM/scripts/bldit_cctm_saprc22.csh:<br>

 <pre>
 1. Specify mechanism<br>